I have used computers ever since I was in my teens. I don't remember the specs and I usually play some

 find one due to their huge market.

-Until I started living on my own and had to worry about money.
-My job didn't pay me enough, and I had to struggle to meet ends with what I have.
+That was until I started living on my own and had to worry about money, my job didn't pay me enough, and I had to

-Which ended up at me wondering “why do I have to pay for a "license" when I want to replace my old system with a new one?
-Why can't I just copy or move it?“
+I ended up wondering “why do I have to pay for a "license" when I want to replace my old

 Then I went into a rabbit hole of understanding licenses and why a few sentences written somewhere in the